Renerick/htmx-signalr/README.md

 ### `signalr-subscribe`

-`signalr-subscribe` attribute is used to declare client method and subscribe message handler for it.
+`signalr-subscribe` attribute is used to declare client method and attach message handler to it.
 Received messages will be swapped into the page body.
 The default target is `innerHTML` of the element with that attribute.
 The target and swapping method can be changed with `hx-target` and `hx-swap` attributes.
 If the message contains OOB elements, they will also be processed as usual.